tarunkumarp81/workzone-workflow-journey-app-template/README.md

 You have created the correct Workflow_API destination in the relevant Cloud Foundry subaccount.

 The UI Integration card can be configured after deployment.
-See the HOT-TO guide for more details.
+See the HOW-TO guide for more details.

 ## Download and Installation